glossopoeia/boba/README.md

 ## Building from source

 The Boba compiler is currently implemented in F#.
 Recommended to have both .NET 6 and Go language version 1.18 installed on the system before building.
-This repository is [Gitpod](https://gitpod.io/) compatible and will automatically create an image capable of building and running the compiler.
+This repository is [Gitpod](https://gitpod.io/) compatible and will automatically create a container capable of building and running the compiler.

 Example build-and-run command: